flutter/website/src/development/tools/inspector.md

 ![Switch Trees]({% asset tools/android-studio/switch_inspector_tree.gif @path %})

-For a more complete demonstration of the Inspector, see the [DartConf 2018 talk](https://www.youtube.com/watch?v=JIcmJNT9DNI).
+For a more complete demonstration of the inspector, see the [DartConf 2018 talk](https://www.youtube.com/watch?v=JIcmJNT9DNI).

-## Get Started with the Inspector
+## Get Started with the inspector

-The Inspector is currently available in [the Flutter plugin](/get-started/editor) for Android Studio, or IntelliJ IDEA.
+The inspector is currently available in [the Flutter plugin](/get-started/editor) for Android Studio, or IntelliJ IDEA.

 ## Feedback